alexbakus/MMAI-894-Team-Adelaide/README.md

 <small><i><a href='http://ecotrust-canada.github.io/markdown-toc/'>Table of contents generated with markdown-toc</a></i></small>

-# Deep Learning Team Project: Detecting Pneumonia from Chest X-Rays by Image-Based Deep Learning
+# MMAI-894-Team-Adelaide
 ## Contributors
-We are a group of students from the [Master of Management in Artificial Intelligence (MMAI)](https://smith.queensu.ca/grad_studies/mmai/) program orginazed by the Queen's University Smith School of Business.
+We are a group of students from the [Master of Management in Artificial Intelligence (MMAI)](https://smith.queensu.ca/grad_studies/mmai/) program orginazed by the [Queen's University Smith School of Business](https://smith.queensu.ca/index.php).

 Our team goal is to nurture, challenge and grow as a team of professionals while acquiring necessary skills, knowledge and real world experience in AI.